Battle of Mukden: Japanese attack and Russian counterattack

+Retreat of the Russian forces

 All but encircled and with no hope for victory, General Kuropatkin gave the order to retreat to the north at 18:45 on 9 March.
 The Russian withdrawal was complicated by General Nozu's breach through Russian rearlines over the Hun River.

 At 10:00 AM on 10 March, Japanese forces occupied Mukden.
 After they occupied Mukden the Japanese continued their hard-driven pursuit of the Russians, but this was hampered when Ōyama knew that his army's supply lines were stretching too thin; however, he continued the pursuit of the enemy, though in a lazy, slow manner.
 The pursuit was stopped 20 kilometers short of Mukden, but the Russians were already fleeing farther north from Tiehling towards the Sino-Russian border at a fast pace, and the battle was over with the Japanese as the victor.

 Throughout the battle, many foreign military observers were present in order to observe how the next great war might be fought.
 The Battle of Mukden heavily foreshadowed the tactics to be used in World War I.